 Based on these results, further specific doses were administered to calculate an LD50.

-The method described here was based on the assumption that the chemical substance to be investigated is completely unknown and that the investigation is to be carried out with a minimum number of experimental animals.
+The method described here assumed that the chemical substance to be investigated is completely unknown and that the investigation is to be carried out with a minimum number of experimental animals.
 It is initially necessary to determine the approximate range of acute toxicity.
 This was achieved by giving widely differing doses to the animals, e.g., 10, 100 and 1000 mg/kg b.w.
 The results showed whether a substance is very toxic, toxic, less toxic, or only slightly toxic.

 The first phase utilized three rats in each group to determine the toxic range.
 The result of this test was used as a basis for selecting the subsequent doses.
 The following assumptions were made with respect to the subsequent dosage schedules: